fpetruschke/gettingStarted-FatFree/README.md

 ```

-**Extend the Controller.php** in `app/MVC/Controller/Controller.php` and add following attributes and the contructor:
+**Extend the Controller.php** in `app/MVC/Controller/Controller.php` and add following attributes and the constructor:

 ```php